 Nathalie Feiner

 I am an evolutionary biologist with a background in comparative genomics and developmental biology.
 Broadly speaking, I want to understand how the generation of phenotypic variation affects how evolution proceeds.
 This motivation has led me to pursue a diverse set of research questions that span from the developmental origins of novelties to the role of developmental plasticity in evolution – using a range of tools from geometric morphometrics to various kinds of -omics approaches.
-I am fortunate that most of my research questions can be addressed by studying lizards, and my new ERC-funded project on wall lizards allows me to use a developmental approach to answer one of the big questions in evolutionary biology – why does evolution repeat itself.
+I am fortunate that most of my research questions can be addressed by studying lizards, and my ERC-funded project on wall lizards allows me to use a developmental approach to understand phenotypic innovation and convergent evolution.

 CV Publication list feiner@evolbio.mpg.de